diN0bot/devopsjson/outline.md

 JSON

-## URL
+## Filename

 /devops.json

-## Auth

-FIGURE IT OUT

-* htpassword or IP based restrictions are recommended.

 # Information Provided

-* Product Info / Description
- * What is it built in
+### Name and Description
+Should be formatted for display.
+Tags are for Search Engine Optimization

 ````
-  "name": "gutsy",
+  "name": "Gutsy",
-  "description": "Rackspace dashboard JSON interpreter",
+  "description": "Devops JSON Dashboard",
   "tags": [
     "javascript",
     "express",